augerai/a2ml/README.md

 $ pip install -U a2ml
 ```

-It will install all supported providers - Auger, Azure and Google.
+It will install Auger provider.

 To use Azure AutoML: